 Semver applied to system prompts — including the rule no tool will tell you

 Semantic versioning adapted for system prompts gives teams a shared vocabulary for what counts as a breaking change.
-Without this vocabulary, every prompt change becomes a judgment call.
-Judgment calls at scale become inconsistent — which means some breaking changes ship unannounced and some patch changes get escalated unnecessarily.
+Without it, every prompt change is a judgment call.
+Judgment calls at scale become inconsistent — some breaking changes ship unannounced, some patch changes get escalated unnecessarily.

 The counter-intuitive rule: a "typo fix" is a patch only if no downstream consumer depends on the exact phrasing you fixed.
 If a downstream parser was extracting a value by matching on a specific string that happened to contain the typo, fixing it is a major version bump — regardless of your intent.
 Classification is determined by the consumer's dependency, not the author's perception of the change.
 [3]